-If you as a child have had an over-controlling parent or another authority figure, the chances are you have developed some personality traits and psychological patterns that make your life more or less difficult.
+If you as a child have had over-controlling parents or another authority figure, the chances are you have developed some personality traits and psychological patterns that make your life more or less difficult.

 Over-controlling parents watch a child’s every move, tell them what to do, seek domination, constantly criticize them, teach unhealthy boundaries, have unrealistic or impossible standards and expectations for them, and use active or passive abuse to manipulate them and make them comply.

-It’s hard to breathe around such a parent – both mentally and sometimes even physically.
+It’s hard to breathe around such over-controlling parents – both mentally and sometimes even physically.

 A child who grows up in such an environment often becomes a neurotic adult.